Here's to the crazy ones.

 The truth is such that it's only not easy to leave a career you are pursuing at a given moment.

-However, the though of non-fulfilment at job or not developing in your chosen field continuously leads to the thought of getting a pleasant career change.
+However, the though of non-fulfillment at job or not developing in your chosen field continuously leads to the thought of getting a pleasant career change.

 Take the leap of faith today.